A Long December

 "A Long December" is a song by American rock band Counting Crows.
 The ballad is the second single and 13th track from their second album, Recovering the Satellites (1996).
 Lead singer Adam Duritz was inspired to write the track after his friend was hit by a motorist and injured, making the song about reflecting on tragedy with a positive disposition.
+The song was serviced to US radio in November 1996 and was released commercially on December 2 in the United Kingdom.

-"A Long December" was serviced to US radio in November 1996.
-It peaked at number five on the US Billboard Modern Rock Tracks chart and number one on the Canadian RPM 100 Hit Tracks chart.
-In December 1997, the song was re-released in the United Kingdom and reached number 68, six places below its original peak of number 62.
-American Songwriter magazine has named "A Long December" the Counting Crows' greatest song of all time.
+"A Long December" peaked at number six on the US Billboard Hot 100 Airplay chart and at number one on the Canadian RPM 100 Hit Tracks chart, becoming the band's second number-one single in Canada.
+In December 1997, the song was re-released in the UK and reached number 68, six places below its original peak of number 62.
+American Songwriter magazine named "A Long December" the Counting Crows' greatest song.

 Background and composition

 In an interview with Rolling Stone magazine, lead singer Adam Duritz explained that he was inspired to write "A Long December" after one of his friends had been hit by a motorist and was injured.
 While the song is a reflection on tragedy, it also possesses an optimistic tone.
 According to Duritz, the song is about "looking back on your life and seeing changes happening" while simultaneously looking forward to positive change in the future.

 "A Long December" is an alternative rock ballad.
 The track is composed in the key of F major and written in common time, with a tempo of 72 beats per minute.
 Speaking of "A Long December" in a 2025 interview, Duritz said, "I knew that was the best thing I'd ever written when I wrote it.
 I knew it was a perfect song, and I knew I was going to love playing it forever."